 Upon successful completion of the AA in Hawaiian Studies, students will be able to:

-- Demonstrate competency in spoken and written Hawaiian language at an intermediate level and show a familiarity with the oral traditions and written literature of Hawai‘i.
+- Demonstrate competency in spoken and written Hawaiian language and show a familiarity with the oral traditions and written literature of Hawaiʻi.

-- Recognize, analyze, evaluate and work to solve contemporary economic, political and social problems in Hawai‘i.
+- Recognize, analyze, evaluate and work to solve contemporary economic, political and social problems in Hawaiʻi and their impact on Native Hawaiians.

 - Utilize the Hawaiian understanding of ethics, philosophy, religion, and the worldview in solving contemporary issues.